hujhax/austin-improv-wiki/List of Free Fringes.md

 Infotainment!
 Our cast of experts will amaze and inform you by answering questions (correctly or otherwise) in our various areas of expertise.
 Then comes the shocking conclusion when we bring it all together!  starring: [[Anna Giacomo]], [[Brad Smith]], [[Vicky Vegh]], [[Brett Weaver]], [[Noah Wright]], and [[Patrick Yonkin]]; hosted by [[Performers/Jessica Von Schramm]]

 #### *World of Typos* ([[Performers/Asaf Ronen]])
 Many improvisers are writers and many writers notice the typos that squeeze through and end up on menus, on signs, in magazine articles.
-And many improviser/writers imagine the world where those would be typos, where a diner would offer Fred Eggs, where quotation marks are thrown about willy nilly. starring: [[Justin Davis]], [[Performers/Lisa Jackson]], [[Jeanette Jones]], [[Performers/Ted Meredith]], and [[Performers/Asaf Ronen]].
+And many improviser/writers imagine the world where those would be typos, where a diner would offer Fred Eggs, where quotation marks are thrown about willy nilly. starring: [[Performers/Justin Davis]], [[Performers/Lisa Jackson]], [[Performers/Jeanette Jones]], [[Performers/Ted Meredith]], and [[Performers/Asaf Ronen]].

 #### [[Troupes/Your Dad's Friends]]
 Headliners